Version Information: Version 1.0 +Caplifive

 2.11.
 Extension to Memory

-The memory is addressed using an XLEN
+The memory is addressed using an XLEN-bit integer at byte-level

 granularity.

-In addition to raw integers, each CLEN
+In addition to raw integers, each CLEN-bit aligned address can

 also store a capability.